Abhi6722/TouchNotes/README.md

 ## Contributing
 To start contributing, check out [CONTRIBUTING.md](https://github.com/Abhi6722/TouchNotes/blob/master/Contributing.md).
 New contributors are always welcome to support this project.
-If you want something gentle to start with, check out issues labelled as `easy` or `good-first-issue`.
-Check out issues labelled as `hacktoberfest` if you are up for some grabs! :)
+If you want something gentle to start with, check out issues labelled as `easy` or `good-first-issue`:)

 #### Liked this repo, give it a star ⭐ and fork 🍽️ this repo to help others!!